XenoEmblems/Butterfly/README.md

 Of course this pages needs to be responsive for desktop and mobile devices.
 As well as work for retina screens.

-I'm very good when it comes to responsiveness and I can make the page responsive for all devices like I did with m.dunkeyscastle.com and made it responsive for all devices.
-(I know its m dot and its nearly obsolete but that's what the client wanted.)
-I wanted to prioritize functionality over responsiveness for the coding exercise.
-By Thursday when we meet I will have the pages responsive.
+I'm very good when it comes to responsiveness and I can make the page responsive for all devices like I did with http://m.dunkeyscastle.com and made it responsive for all devices.
+(Before you remark on anything I know it's m dot and it's nearly obsolete but that's what the client wanted. >_>) I wanted to prioritize functionality over responsiveness for the coding exercise currently.
+Before or by Thursday at the latest when we meet I will have the pages responsive.

 Technical details:
 Create node.js server, that responds with html page based on query param (/?v=5 - Awesome! /?v=4 - Great! /?v=3 - OK, /?v=2 - Mmmmh... /?v=1 - Oops)